 Ingrowing toenails can be a painful condition whereby the nail penetrates the skin surrounding the nail.
 The toe can become red, painful, swollen and infected.
-It is advised that you visit your Podiatrist or Chiropodist for an assesment as soon as possible if you are suffering from an ingrowing toe nail as complications secondary to an ingrowing toenail can pose a serious health risk.
-If you think your toe may be infected consult with your GP, antiobiotics can also be arranged through herts wellness centre via your podiatrist who can request antibiotic cover from your GP following on from a consultation
+It is advised that you visit your Podiatrist or Chiropodist for an assessment as soon as possible if you are suffering from an ingrowing toe nail as complications secondary to an ingrowing toenail can pose a serious health risk.
+If you think your toe may be infected consult with your GP, antibiotics can also be arranged through Herts Wellness via your podiatrist who can request antibiotic cover from your GP following on from a consultation

 A course of antibiotics may be prescribed by your GP if your toe is infected.

 A Total nail avulsion (TNA) completely removes the toenail.
 This may be necessary if your nail is thick and pressing down onto the underlying nail bed.
 After you toenail has been removed, you will have an indentation where your nail used to be.
 However, it's completely safe for you not to have a toenail.

 Initial consultation is 30 minutes, this will include a full medical history and discuss if nail surgery is indicated.